 Yup, we’re talking about Black Friday.
-Though almost everyone’s heard of it, few know how to make the most of it.
+Though everyone’s heard of it, few know how to make the most of it.

 To help you dominate this bargain extravaganza, we enlisted the help of eight Black Friday experts who have years of experience navigating the day’s madness.